niloysh/5g-monarch/labs/lab2/README.md

 workshop_response_time_seconds{region="us-east", service="auth_service"}
 ```

-**Matching Operators**
-So far, we have only looked at Equals operator.
+**Matching Operators**: So far, we have only looked at Equals operator.
 Try experimenting with the operators below.
 ```
 =: Equals
 !=: Not Equals